-There was a tremor in the little girl's soft voice and she looked ready to burst into tears.
+There was a tremor in the young girl's soft voice.

 "Come here, Abby.
 Hush now, it's alright.

-Grace took her sister up into her arms and the two sat down atop the disheveled bed huddled together as Abigail tried to collect her small self.
+Grace took her sister up into her arms and the two huddled together atop the disheveled bed as Abigail tried to collect her small self.

-Well aware that her sister could be prone to overreacting over small trifles and that they had never received any piece of bad news from their Papa worthy of much despair, Grace, in her drowsy state, hadn't much fear for whatever her sister had to say.
+Well aware that her sister could be prone to overreacting over small trifles, Grace, in her drowsy state, hadn't much fear for whatever her sister had to say.
 She tried to calm her sister with gentle, loving remarks of assurance that whatever it was must not nearly be as bad as it seemed.

 "What was it that Papa has sent to us by messenger, Abby dear?"

 Mustering up all the courage her little body could gather, Abigail responded to her sister as boldly as she could.
 The young girl puffed out her chest and blurted out so quickly that each word tumbled into the next almost incoherently.